wapplewhite4/graphs-maps/README.md

 # graphs-maps
 A maps application which will calculate the shortest path between different points using various graph searching algorithms such as Dijkstra, A*, and BFS.

+This project was completed as part of the Advanced Data Structures certification through UC San Diego.

 Module 1: